Is Divorce Contagious? How do You Avoid ‘Catching it’?

 A couple of years ago a group of researchers released a study in which they discussed “divorce clusters”.
-From that, many have talked about divorce being contagious.
-A rebuttal of sorts to this can be found here, along with some of the findings of the study:
+Based on that, some have talked about divorce being contagious.
+Some of the findings of the study:

-I agree with the idea that something like divorce is socially contagious, but I see the same being true for good marriages.
+I agree with the idea something like divorce is socially contagious, but I see the same being true for good marriages.
 In part, it’s about permission – permission to divorce, or permission to be more loving.
 There is also the power of peer pressure – living up to or down to the norm for your group.
-It may also be that seeing a divorce in a marriage we thought was good makes us doubt our own marriage.

 Am I suggesting you ditch a friend because their marriage is in trouble?
-No, but if a lot of your friends have significant marriage problems, maybe you need to figure out why those are the people you seem to be attracted to.
-Are you looking for a group that won’t call you on your marriage problems, or that will not say anything if your marriage craters?
+No, but if many of your friends have significant marriage problems, maybe you need to figure out why you seem to be attracted to such people.
+Are you looking for a group that won’t call you on your marriage problems.
+Do you want friends who will “be understanding” if your marriage craters?
 Are those friends pulling your marriage down?

-If you see a lot of marriage turmoil, or divorce, in those close to you, I’d see it as a serious warning sign.
-It’s telling you that it’s time to make your marriage more of a priority.
+If there is a good deal marriage turmoil, or divorce, in those close to you, I’d see it as a serious warning sign.
+See it as signal it is time to make your marriage more of a priority.